Muhammad-Hussain456/OOP/06_Inheritance.md

-# 🔹 Inheritance
+# Inheritance

 ## What is Inheritance?

 **Inheritance** is a mechanism where a derived class (child) inherits properties and behaviors from a base class (parent).
- Major benefit of inheritance is reuse
+Major benefit of inheritance is reuse.

 👉 **Inheritance = Code Reusability + Hierarchical Classification + IS-A Relationship**

 ---

 ## Base Class vs Derived Class

 If a class B inherits from class A then it contains all the characteristics (information structure and behaviour) of class A.
 The **parent class** is called **base class** and the **child class** is called **derived class**.
 Derived class inherits all the characteristics of the base class.
 Besides inherited characteristics, derived class may have its own unique characteristics.

 ---

 ### Inheritance – “IS A” or “IS A KIND OF” Relationship

- Each derived class is a special kind of its base class
+Each derived class is a special kind of its base class.

 #### Example

 ```
         ┌─────────────────┐
         │     Person      │